FR | 2018 | 52’ | HD | French, English | By Filipe Galvon | La Clairière Ouest

 CI | 2015 | 2x52' | HD | French & English | By Saïd Mbombo Penda | Sentinelles Productions

-Laurent Gbagbo’s trial in International Criminal Court for crime against humanity opens in July 2015 and could last up to three years.
-President of Ivory Coast from 2000 to 2011, was he an anti-colonialist liberator or a dictator?
+Laurent Gbagbo’s trial in International Criminal Court for crime against humanity opened in January 2016.
+President of Ivory Coast from 2000 to 2011, was he an anti-colonialist liberator as he pretended or a true dictator?
 He’s sued for having stirred up hatred between his supporters & opponents, leading to the deaths of thousands of civilians & two European journalists.
+His trial is still ongoing.

 ES | 2015 | 52' / 67’ | HD | Spanish (sub.), English (sub.), Italian (sub.), French (sub.), German (sub.) | By Pablo Tosco, Jorge Fernandez, Pablo Iraburu | Arena Comunicacion Audiovisual